CarsenGafford2/Quiz/README.md

 FIncorrect
 ```
 Make sure every question has four answers always.
 You can have as many questions as needed just ensure that you have no newlines between them.
  Multiple answers can be correct if you want.
+This process should be easier as I intend to make a quiz maker GUI that will do this process for you.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)